jaredhanson/dotfiles/python/README.md

 ### pyenv

-To display the currently actived version of Python, execute:
+To display the currently active version of Python, execute:

 ```sh
 pyenv version